Editorial illustration for Corporate AI Agents Tolerate Minute-Range Latency, Study Finds

 Common Questions Answered

-What percentage of corporate AI agents consider minute-range latency acceptable, and why is this tolerance significant?
+What percentage of corporate AI agents are comfortable with minute-range response times?